pranshu28/cnn-viz/README.md

 #### Sensitivity of model - Occlusion experiment

   It finds the part of an input image that an output neuron responds to.
-It iterates a black square that occludes various parts of the image and monitors the output of the classifier model.
+It iterates a blank window that occludes various parts of the image and monitors the output of the classifier model.
 This representation helps us to localize the objects withing the image due to the fact that when a significant portion of the object is occluded, the probability of the correct class drops.

+    usage:
-    usage: viz_occlusion.py [--img IMG] [--weights_path WEIGHTS_PATH] [--size SIZE] [--occ_size OCC_SIZE] [--pixel PIXEL] [--stride STRIDE] [--norm NORM] [--percentile PERCENTILE]
+      viz_occlusion.py [--img IMG] [--weights_path WEIGHTS_PATH] [--size SIZE] [--occ_size OCC_SIZE] [--pixel PIXEL] [--stride STRIDE] [--norm NORM] [--percentile PERCENTILE]

     Arguments:
       --img STRING - Path of the input image